Semrush Review — All the Pros and Cons

 Semrush pricing

-There’s also a ‘Custom’ version of the platform to consider — this lets corporate or ‘enterprise level’ customers create their own bespoke plans (with more generous limits on reports and queries, more user accounts etc.).
+Additionally, there’s also a ‘Custom’ version of the platform to consider — this lets customers with a budget create their own bespoke plans (with more generous limits on reports and queries, more user accounts etc.).

 The Semrush custom plan